gatsbyjs/gatsby/examples/using-local-plugin/README.md

+# Using a local plugin

+This example demonstrates usage of a local plugin -- in this case a source plugin.

+You might also be interested in the docs section on [local plugins](/docs/plugin-authoring/#local-plugins), or the [source plugin tutorial](/docs/source-plugin-tutorial/).

-# Using Gatsby's GraphQL integration layer
+## Using Gatsby's GraphQL integration layer

-This branch uses Gatsby's GraphQL integration layer.
-It's intended as a useful comparison to the [master branch](https://github.com/jlengstorf/gatsby-with-unstructured-data/tree/master) of this repo, which illustrates how to use Gatsby "unstructured data" (or, without making use of the GraphQL integration layer).
+This example site is also intended as a direct comparison to the [using-unstructured-data example](../using-unstructured-data), which illustrates how to use an "unstructured data" approach (or, without making use of the GraphQL integration layer).

 ## Sourcing data using a local plugin